 Often, the traditional examinations may give an uncertain result.
 Some types of conventional biopsies include Transrectal ultrasound (TRUS).
 The significant setback of these biopsies is that they may miss some cancerous cells or give an inconclusive report.
 Hence, there may be a need for a fusion biopsy to help correct all of these setbacks—prostate cancer's specificity and detection rate increase when you undergo a fusion biopsy for possible cancerous cells.

 Lastly, a fusion biopsy will reveal a clearer image of the abnormal cells in tissues.
-This will aid in proper guiding of the biopsy needle to the target tissue for sample collection.
+This will aid in adequately guiding the biopsy needle to the target tissue for sample collection.

 Possible side effect

-Like every other form of biopsies, fusion biopsy has its side effect.
-Although, these effects are minimal when compared with a Transrectal ultrasound biopsy.
+Like every other form of biopsy, fusion biopsy has its side effects.
+However, these effects are minimal when compared with a Transrectal ultrasound biopsy.
 However, the most familiar side effects are;

 - Traces of blood in your urine during the recovery stage